yig/GMU-CS425/README.md

 * 2025-09-22: Instructions updated to try switching to wgpu if there are problems with dawn (rather than vice versa).
 * 2025-09-22: Changed glfw3webgpu commit to preserve defines.
 * 2025-10-07: Added missing ')'
+* 2025-10-23: Switched to GIT_SHALLOW FALSE for unnamed commits.